aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 This upcasting step is usually necessary whenever you evolve your event schema, although in our case it isn't necessary because all of our event parameters have default values.

 While upcasting adds some complexity, it allows you to maintain all your historical data while still evolving your domain model - a key benefit of event sourcing that traditional approaches can't match.

+I have [a deep dive on upcasting](/post/05-upcasting-deep-dive) as well, if you'd like to go into more detail about this aspect of event sourcing.

 ## Summary